Prabhat147/smtp-express/README.md

 ## About Project

-This project is based on C# programming language and is using gmail smtp server to freely send the mails to the
+This project is based on VB.net programming language and is using gmail smtp server to freely send the mails to the